ErnieAtLYD/MoodThingy-WP-Plug-In/readme.txt

 == Frequently Asked Questions ==

 If you have any questions, you can visit our [UserVoice forum](http://moodthingy.uservoice.com/) or email us at support@moodthingy.com.

+== Changelog ==
+= 0.5.3 =
+* Bug Fix: Added defensibility into CSS to fix layout bugs caused by declaration collisions.